corinnt/dripseq-peaks/README.md

 - add deepTools to conda env
 - finish preprocessing calls to `align_reads`, convert SAM to sorted BAM, and mark PCR duplicates
 - finish call peaks between treatments
-- intersect peaks across replicates
+- finish function to intersect peaks across replicates
+- Write use instructions for Oscar

 ## Use Instructions:
 Local: